Team

 FOUNDERS

-Randy Cousin is the SVP of Product Concepts and The People’s Place Program at Tommy Hilfiger.
+Randy Cousin is Global Senior Vice President of Lab (Collaborations and Partnerships) and Creative Direction VIP Dressing at Tommy Hilfiger.
 As the lead of People’s Place, Randy champion’s the brand’s mission to amplify the voice of the next generation of BIPOC Creatives and Thought Leaders.
 Having been with the brand for just over ten years, Randy has held various Merchandising/Creative roles in New York City and Amsterdam, Netherlands.

 Randy started his fashion career at Abercrombie and Fitch, as the lead Merchandiser for Accessories, before moving to Tommy Hilfiger.